DETAILED ACTION

 In a similar field of endeavor involving determining optimum network parameters based on vehicle state information, Sheriff discloses:

-obtaining recent acceleration data of the vehicle; and determining optimal physical (PHY) parameters corresponding to highest data rate based on at least one of the recent speed data, the recent acceleration data, or the recent mobility pattern data; (receive telemetry data from a plurality of autonomous vehicles indicative of radio signal quality metrics experienced by the vehicles at a particular location over time, wherein the telemetry data may comprise a packet error rate (PER), a received signal strength indicator (RSSI), or a signal to noise ratio (SNR) taken by one of the vehicles at a particular location and may further include state information regarding the vehicle itself, such as its location, velocity, acceleration, or the like, and utilizing the telemetry data to compute optimum network parameters [Sheriff: 0084-87; 0052-61; Fig. 8]).
+obtaining recent speed data of the vehicle; obtaining recent acceleration data of the vehicle; and determining optimal physical (PHY) parameters corresponding to highest data rate based on the recent speed data, and the recent acceleration data; (receive telemetry data from a plurality of autonomous vehicles indicative of radio signal quality metrics experienced by the vehicles at a particular location over time, wherein the telemetry data may comprise a packet error rate (PER), a received signal strength indicator (RSSI), or a signal to noise ratio (SNR) taken by one of the vehicles at a particular location and may further include state information regarding the vehicle itself, such as its location, velocity, acceleration, or the like, and utilizing the telemetry data to compute optimum network parameters [Sheriff: 0084-87; 0052-61; Fig. 8]).

 One of ordinary skill in the art would have been motivated to combine Pfadler with Sheriff as doing so would provide additional environmental information useful for predicting vehicle travel position and network interference.

-While Sheriff acknowledges turns can lead to ‘dead spots’ at which a client will lose its connection to the network [0004], Sheriff does not teach: obtaining recent yaw rate data of the vehicle.
+While Pfadler-Sheriff acknowledges turns can lead to ‘dead spots’ at which a client will lose its connection to the network [0004], Pfadler-Sheriff does not teach: obtaining recent yaw rate data of the vehicle.

-One of ordinary skill in the art would have been motivated to combine Pfadler-Sheriff with Campbell as doing so would provide additional vehicle inertial information useful for more accurately estimating vehicle position.
+One of ordinary skill in the art would have been motivated to combine Pfadler-Sheriff with Noda as utilizing yaw rate allows for more accurate position prediction even when the vehicle is accelerating and/or has a varying turning rate [Noda: p.
+4 middle].

 The system of claim 1, wherein the operations further comprise obtaining packet error rate data; (bit-to error ratio (BER) is evaluated against a threshold [Pfadler: 0081; Fig. 3]).